-Promesa Academy Charter School is a new elementary school in San Antonio that provides students with a rich mixture of knowledge and experiences, while building genuine relationships and supporting them with love.
-On November 1, 2020, Promesa Academy began accepting applications for enrollment for the 2021–2022 school year.
-Open enrollment continues through February 10, 2021, and the lottery will be on February 15, 2021.
-We have put together a guide to help you learn more about Promesa Academy Charter School in San Antonio and take steps to enroll your child for the next school year.
+Promesa Academy, located in San Antonio, is a place rooted in love, equity, and innovation.
+At the core of Promesa is building strong relationships with every student and supporting them with love.
+Coupled with this, Promesa designs rich learning experiences for their students that are both engaging and relevant.
+On November 1, 2022, Promesa Academy will begin accepting applications for enrollment for the 2023–24 school year.
+Open enrollment continues through February 10, 2023, and the lottery will be on February 17, 2023.
+We have put together a guide to help you learn more about Promesa Academy in San Antonio and take steps to enroll your child for the next school year.

 One of the unique features about Promesa Academy is that students learn from subject matter expert teachers, even as young as kindergarten.
 So, the math teachers are people who love math and problem solving, and they get to spend their time teaching math to multiple groups of students.
 The teachers who focus on literacy, art, and music are themselves authors, artists, and musicians, respectively.
-When young children are taught by subject matter expert teachers, it builds a strong foundation in those areas.
+When young children are taught by subject matter expert teachers, it builds a strong foundation in those areas and the teachers’ passion and knowledge helps to inspire their youngest learners.

+Building strong relationships with every child is a core element of the school culture at Promesa.
 The process of building relationships starts at the very beginning.
 “It’s in how we greet students at the door, when we open the car door,” said Dani.
 “We learn that a student likes Baby Yoda, and that’s the beginning of a bond.”
-Once students feel loved and know that they are surrounded by people who care about kids, then their minds are ready for the executive learning state to tackle subjects like, math, reading—the whole world.
+Once students feel loved and safe, then they are capable of learning, but without that foundation of love and safety, no one can expect students to be ready to learn.

 Through partnerships, Promesa Academy is able to introduce their students to authentic learning experiences.
 For example, they were able to accomplish this virtually through a partnership with Youth Code Jam to help kids learn coding.
-In the future, the teachers will be able to take the students off campus to visit people doing interesting jobs—helping students visualize how they will apply their lessons to real life someday.
-They also want to introduce more experiences to help students expand their horizons and develop an international perspective.
+As Promesa grows, they continue to have field trips and bring experts into the classroom to continue to help their students make connections between what they are learning in the classroom and what is happening in the world around them.

 To learn more about Promesa Academy in the news, we recommend that you click on the articles linked at the bottom of this post.
 Also, we invite you to join the San Antonio Charter Moms discussion group on Facebook and ask questions; the group includes current Promesa Academy families who can comment with answers based on their own experiences.

-Download the free San Antonio Charter Schools app for an interactive map that includes the Promesa Academy campus and many more.
+Download the free San Antonio Charter Schools app for an interactive map that includes Promesa Academy.
 You can also find campus information about Promesa Academy (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

-Families can apply online to enroll their children at Promesa Academy Charter School in San Antonio.
+Families can apply online to enroll their children at Promesa Academy in San Antonio.
 Enrollment for the current school year is ongoing.
-Open enrollment for 2021–22 began on November 1, 2020 and will continue through February 10, 2021.
-The lottery will be on February 15, 2021.
+Open enrollment for the 2023–24 school year will began on November 1, 2022 and will continue through February 10, 2023.
+The lottery will be on February 17, 2023.
 Students who are selected will receive a notice inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

-During application season, there will be opportunities for families to learn more about Promesa Academy Charter Schools.
-School tours will begin in January 2021.
+During application season, there will be opportunities for families to learn more about Promesa Academy.
+School tours are available upon request.
 Families can get more information, or ask for help with their applications, by calling 210-942-1700, reaching out through the website, or sending a message through social media.
 We recommend that you follow these Promesa Academy social media accounts: Facebook, Instagram, Twitter, YouTube, and LinkedIn.

-In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Promesa Academy.
+In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and get feedback from current Promesa Academy families.

-In addition to time spent on core subjects, students at Promesa Academy take electives, too.
-The elective courses for August–December 2020 included coding, community beautification, creative writing, dance, fitness club, gardening, STEAM, Spanish stories, and yoga.
-Year after year, the teachers will continue to experiment with and refine the electives offerings.
+In addition to time spent on core subjects, students at Promesa Academy take electives such as coding, community beautification, creative writing, dance, fitness club, gardening, STEAM, Spanish stories, and yoga.

 The campus has three buildings, containing classrooms and a cafeteria, that are located surrounding a courtyard area for outdoor learning.
 Promesa Academy has eight acres of land, so there is room for community-designed play spaces and gardens as the school grows.

-Promesa Academy has an active Family Advisory Council.
-The council members work in service to the school community and have a voice in school decisions that affect families.
+Promesa Academy has an active Parent Teacher Organization.
+The members work in service to the school community and have a voice in school decisions that affect families.
 The school works to be responsive to the needs of its families by offering services such as free transportation for students and distributions of food, books, and holiday gifts.

 Early on, Dani made a conscious decision to locate Promesa Academy in the 78207 zip code, a historically underserved area of San Antonio.
 For years before Promesa Academy opened its doors to students, Dani and her team built relationships with nonprofits that work with families on the West Side of San Antonio.
 Because of those contacts, the Promesa Academy team is able to call on those nonprofits and businesses to provide aid for students and their families.
 The school serves a racially and socioeconomically diverse group of students.